This custom tablet cover DIY was born out of necessity and experimentation with a similar method I’ve used on paper journals.

 Yep!
 According to a state park patrol officer in Kentucky (who reported seeing 3-4 vehicle or trailers go missing every month from the park) helping our valuables stand out can be an effective theft deterrent.
 That officer noted that trucks and trailers stolen were always, without exception, non-descript and easy to remove from the property without drawing attention.
 The following spring, I added custom decals to my horse trailer, and I still use this technique today to reduce the risk of theft of my luggage and valuables while traveling.

-This quick tutorial for adding a fun, custom tablet cover to your iPad or tablet case not only looks fun and expresses your individuality, but a head-turning cover can also help reduce the risk of theft.
+This quick tutorial for adding a fun, custom tablet cover to your iPad or tablet case not only looks fun, but a head-turning cover can also help reduce the risk of theft.

 Recently, I decided to try one of my favorite tutorials for recovering bullet journals on an iPad case, and today I wanted to show you the process and the results.
 In this tutorial, I will walk you through, step-by-step, how to recover a cheap, boring iPad cover with a custom table case.